 Living right down the road from Washington Crossing Historic Park, Danielle fell in love with history when she was just a child.
 “I remember thinking, ’one day I will work here’,” she shares.
 We’re thrilled she has made that dream a reality!

-As Development Coordinator for the Friends of Washington Crossing Park, Danielle oversees fundraising, special events, grant writing, donations, and membership.
-She also works closely with Katherine Manning, our Development Assistant.
+As Grant Manager for the Friends of Washington Crossing Park, Danielle oversees grant writing and project management.
+She also works closely with Katherine Manning, our Development Coordinator.

 Danielle holds bachelor’s degrees from the University of Pittsburgh in history, anthropology, and archeology.
 She also has a master’s in museum studies from the University of Oklahoma.
 Ironically, her undergraduate history capstone was done on George Washington’s leadership, his positive impact on his troops, and the crossing, making Danielle a perfect match for our park!

 “My work makes it possible for things to happen at the park,” she says “For example, our recent campaign to replace flagpoles was a difficult project to complete.
 So being able to fundraise, put together an appeal, and earn the funding to make this project happen–especially at the soldiers’ graves—makes my job fulfilling.
 Connecting with our members who are so passionate about history is wonderful—they’re a great group of people.”